-As the sun rose over the raging Tirsuli river it illuminated both the town’s natural beauty and human despair.
-While roosters sang, stray dogs hobbled through trash strewn alleys and children received morning baths on the street via buckets of water.
+As the sun rose over the raging Tirsuli river it illuminated the town’s despair.
+Roosters sang, stray dogs hobbled through trash-strewn alleys and children received morning baths on the street.

 Contrasting the dingy surroundings were 20- and 30-something tourists waiting for their connecting bus to depart.
-Outfitted in expensive hiking boots and multi-day backpacks, they sat on wooden tables in ramshackle restaurants eating dal baht, a Nepali staple made of white rice and grainy lentil soup.
+Outfitted in expensive hiking boots and multi-day backpacks, they sat in ramshackle restaurants eating dal baht, a Nepali staple made of white rice and grainy lentil soup.

 Although the buses were sold-out, Bimala suggested we try and sit upfront on a small cushion next to the driver’s seat.
 But it wasn’t long before two ailing Nepalis claimed this cushion as their own.